opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 With peer forwarding as a core feature, pipeline authors can perform stateful aggregations on multiple Data Prepper nodes.
 When performing stateful aggregations, Data Prepper uses a hash ring to determine which nodes are responsible for processing different events based on the values of certain fields.
-Peer forwarder routes events to the node responsible for processing the event.
+Peer forwarder routes events to the node responsible for processing them.
 That node then holds all the state necessary for performing the aggregation.

 To use peer forwarding, configure how Data Prepper discovers other nodes and the security for connections in your `data-prepper-config.yaml` file.

-In the following example, Data Prepper discovers other peers using a DNS query on the `my-data-prepper-cluster.production` domain.
+In the following example, Data Prepper discovers other peers by using a DNS query on the `my-data-prepper-cluster.production` domain.
 When using peer forwarder with DNS, the DNS record should be an A record with a list of IP addresses for peers.
 The example also uses a custom certificate and private key.
 For host verification, it checks the fingerprint of the certificate.
 Lastly, it configures each server to authenticate requests using
 Mutual TLS (mTLS) to prevent data tampering.